 Our Compensation Committee has delegated to our Chief Executive Officer the ability to grant \$500,000 of restricted stock to non-executive officers each year.
 Our Chief Executive Officer grants this stock from time to time to new hires or in connection with a promotion or outstanding performance by current employees.
-The Company has not granted any stock options since 2003 and does not currently have plans to issue additional options.
+The Company has not granted any stock options since 2003.